exasim-project/NeoFOAM/doc/finiteVolume/cellCentred/boundaryConditions.rst

 Boundary Conditions for VolumeField's
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The boundary condition modify the data of the ``boundaryField`` with the visitor pattern
+Boundary conditions are responsible of modifying the data of the ``boundaryField`` using the visitor pattern.
+A possible implementation is shown below.

 .. code-block:: c++